BrewBlox/brewblox-documentation/docs/dev/decisions/20200530_mqtt_events.md

 The UI directly subscribing to the eventbus causes a regression in functionality: the emitter service also served as Last Value Cache.
 The UI will now first receive data when the source next publishes its state.

-The likely implementation is for the UI to republishing of the last value.
+One possible implementation is for the UI to request republishing the most recent state data.
 Values are cached by either:
   - Every publishing service.
   - A new service.
   - An existing service (history?).

+Another option is to leverage the [retain flag](https://www.hivemq.com/blog/mqtt-essentials-part-8-retained-messages/) on MQTT messages.

+Both solutions have drawbacks, and must be investigated further.